sigmdel/lazmqttc/README.md

 ## Testing Environment

 The project was built with Lazarus 2.0.12 (Free Pascall 3.2.0) on a Mint 20.1 system with version 1.6.9-1 of the mosquitto libraries.

+A cursory test was done with the same compiler in Windows 10.

 This utility was cobbled quickly to fulfill an immediate need: wrangling a number of IoT devices running Tasmota firmware.
 The code could use considerable improvement.